dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 Now if your DMAR Table looks like Example #1, please continue below.

 With our `DMAR-1.aml` file open, it is time to begin patching it, and do not worry this is pretty easy to do.
-All we are doing is highlighting every section that is labelled `Reserved Memory Region` or Subtable Type of `0001` just like in the example below.
+All we are doing is highlighting every section that is labelled `Reserved Memory Region` or Subtable Type of `0001` until you reach the next non-`0001` Subtable Type or when you reach the end of the file just like in the example below, and remove the entries entirely.

 ![](../../images/Universal/dmar-md/dmar-rmr-selected.png)
 ::: details Learn More